HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

     - Click on Create Instance button in top bar under header
 	- Launch Instance
 		- Name:
-			Compute Instances is also possible here if you did a lot of custom configuration, but here we want to illustrate how to get going from a "blank" instance
+			????Compute Instances is also possible here if you did a lot of custom configuration, but here we want to illustrate how to get going from a "blank" instance ((((Can create off a prior image, but here show example of starting from blank)))) ????
+			???Could name it after yourself and purpose, so know to keep track and delete later???
         - Region
-            - Handling failures
-                - must choose different regions if using multiple instances to avoid outages
+            ???
             - Decreased Network Latency
-                - Choose a region close by
+                - Choose a region close by to reduce latency, but more important is just to be consistent (e.g., us-west1-b) ????- Handling failures
-		- Choose an Instance Type
-			For testing purposes we can use n1-standard
-            		With heavy computing, you can pick a server with more CPUs and more RAM.
-	 - Machine Configuration
-		- Most defaults are fine.
+                - must choose different regions if using multiple instances to avoid outages ((((This would be more if building a large fault-tolerant system that shoudl keep running even if some parts go down))))
+                ???
-	 - Series
+		 - Zone???
 			- As above, pick a consistent zone so all of your servers spawn in the same place
 		 - Machine type
 			Can be customized in 'Machine type' dropdown under custom.
 			Otherwise select a compute instance that fulfills your needs

+			For testing purposes we can use n1-standard
+            		With heavy computing, you can pick a server with more CPUs and more RAM.
         - Boot Disk
-            Allows you to change the Operating System
+            Allows you to change the Operating System ???Later show option to store a compute engine snapshot and restore here???

+	 - Machine Configuration
+		- Most defaults are fine.
+		???Not sure what specific this is referring to???

 	- **Identify and API access**
 	    - Select 'mining-clinical-dev' in dropdown.
 This gives read/view access and create job access
 		    This is the most important for accessing BigQuery.
 You should have